 project them onto movie stars, elite athletes, heroes, gods, saints, and pets or totem

+animals.
 Most horse myths are tales that depict horses in heroic deeds of strength, speed,

 and endurance.
 While many of these stories portray horses in battle, there is a delightful